puppetlabs/puppetdb/documentation/overview.markdown

 ### \*nix server with JVM 11+

+Java 17 is recommended, but Java 11 is supported as well.

 #### Standard install: RHEL, CentOS, Debian, and Ubuntu

 Puppet provides PuppetDB packages and a module which simplify the